cekinmezyucel/stumpy/README.md

 * [Apache Maven Checkstyle Plugin]

 ## For Developers
-To avoid build failulers you must import these files (eclipse-code-formatter.xml, eclipse.importorder) to your IDE.
+To avoid build failures you must import these files (eclipse-code-formatter.xml, eclipse.importorder) to your IDE.
 The files are under the codequality folder.

 [SpringBoot]: <https://projects.spring.io/spring-boot/>
 [Redis]: <https://redis.io/>